Federal Bureau of Prisons: Types of federal prisons

 Some units have small, adjacent, minimum-security "satellite camps".
 Twenty-eight institutions hold female inmates.
-As of 2010, about 15% of Bureau inmates are in facilities operated by third parties, mostly private companies, whilst others are in local and state facilities.
+As of 2010, about 15% of Bureau inmates are in facilities operated by third parties, mostly private companies, while others are in local and state facilities.
 Some are in privately operated Residential Reentry Centers (RRC) or Community Corrections Centers.
 The Bureau uses contract facilities to manage its own prison population because they are "especially useful" for housing low-security, specialized groups of people, such as sentenced criminal aliens.

-Correctional officers

-In the BOP, correctional officers are uniformed federal officers who protect and look after BOP prisons and inmates.
-The BOP has a Special Operations Response Team and Disturbance Control Team.